D1ie3z/Hacking/Privilege Escalation/Linux/Enumeration.md

 * netstat -tp: list connections with the service name and PID information.(netstat -ltp)
 * netstat -i: Shows interface statistics.
 We see below that “eth0” and “tun0” are more active than “tun1”.

-### The netstat usage you will probably see most often in blog posts, write-ups, and courses is netstat -ano which could be broken down as follows;
+### The netstat usage you will probably see most often in blog posts, write-ups, and courses is netstat -ano which could be broken down as follows
     * -a: Display all sockets
     * -n: Do not resolve names
     * -o: Display timers